 Pocket Books If You Deceive by Kresley Cole.
 Amazingly steamy sex scenes, he's got heaps of scars (chicks dig scars), loads of money, he's enormous and Scottish and hung like a horse.
 What's not to like?

 Avon Historical Romance By Love Undone by Suzanne Enoch.
-I love this author, she has a way of creating strong heroines and exciting 3 dimensional characters that is well, some what rare in this genre!
+I love this author, she has a way of creating strong heroines and exciting 3 dimensional characters that is rare in this genre.
 He's a Marquis and she's a fallen woman, shunned by London for kissing some guy.
 It's an impossible situation where they cannot be together BUT WAIT, somehow it all works out.
-There isn't the satisfaction of a sex scene in a bed, it's a fairly torrid kinda romance and he's a bit of a wet blanket.
-It's all believable though, except for the ending... hmmm
+There isn't the satisfaction of a sex scene in a bed, it's a fairly torrid romance and he's a bit of a wet blanket.
+It's all believable though, except for the ending.

 A BMI Edition.
 Love and Honour by Melody Morgan (1998).
 This is set in Texas at the turn of last century.
-Well fleshed out characters and a creeping romance that suddenly gets underway without you realising it's gonna happen.
-A relief from the usual bodice-heaving angst ridden love-plays that usually occur between the covers of such charmingly 'books'.
+Well fleshed out characters and a creeping romance that suddenly gets underway without you realising it.
+A relief from the usual bodice-heaving, angst ridden, love-plays that usually occur between the covers of such charmingly 'books'.
 She's a doctor (quite controversial for the time) and he's a smelly, gun- slinging bounty hunter.
-The only problem I had (apart from the inferred smelly-ness of the hero of the piece, what with his bed roll and out-back ways) with the whole thing was once they fell in love she lost the urge to wear pants to work (she had had her father's doctor garments modified) and had some dresses made UM.
+The only problem I had with the whole thing (apart from the inferred smelly-ness of the hero of the piece, what with his bed roll and out-back loving ways) was once they fell in love she lost the urge to wear pants to work (she had had her father's doctor garments modified) and had some dresses made.
 Oh and the sex scenes were vague and wishy-washy.
 Ew.

 Pocket Star Book Romance Irresistible by Karen Robards (2002).
 WELL - an unloved married woman from a boring relationship gets kidnapped twice in one night.
 Hugh, the rough hero of the piece who's in the military and a spy and things... he rocks.
 He's also responsible for the 2nd of the two kidnappings.
 He's all fire and brimstone, together with a good measure of pent up, masculine angst.
 BUT Hugh isn't who he says he is and it all gets much worse as Claire sleeps with him thinking she'll never see him again BUT SHE DOES - cue intense angst-y scenes amid the English gentry at play in London.
 Also towards the end, her unassuming husband (yes, married to someone else!) conveniently goes nuts so he has to die, in an unforeseen act of lunacy.
 This leaves Hugh and Claire free to marry.
 I dunno, I didn't love it but it was ok.
 The ending was too neat.